Random cover times using the Poisson cylinder process: The fluctuation theorem and proof of Theorem

-Next, we will provide bounds on two sums (over pairs of points in $A^\rho$) of the probabilities of two distinct points being in the set $A_\epsilon^\rho$.
-This lemma is a preparation for the second moment argument of Proposition \ref{prop:Gbound} (mentioned earlier in Section \ref{sec:preliminaryresults}).
+Our next aim is Lemma \ref{lem:boundsumofpairs}, which will provide bounds on two sums (over pairs of points in $\BD$) of the probabilities of two distinct points being in the set $\BD_\epsilon$.
+This lemma is a preparation for the second moment argument of Proposition \ref{prop:Gbound} (mentioned in the introduction).
 The strategy of the proof of Lemma \ref{lem:boundsumofpairs} is to split the sum into three parts.
-The first part is a sum over all pairs of points that are within distance $C_d$ of each other, the second sums over pairs within the intermediate region between $C_d$ and $\log |A^\rho|,$ while the last sums over distant points.
-In order to obtain the desired result, we then use properties of $\mu_{d-1}$ (Lemma \ref{lem:basicmeasure}) , $A^\rho$ (Lemma \ref{lem:packing}) and $\beta(\rho)$ (Lemma \ref{lem:boundbeta}) together with Assumptions \ref{condition:rho} and \ref{condition:A3} for the first sum.
-For the second sum we again use Lemma \ref{lem:boundbeta} and in addition we use Assumptions \ref{condition:rho} and \ref{condition:rholog}.
-For the final sum, we need Lemmas \ref{lem:basicmeasure}, \ref{lem:measurebounds_org}, \ref{lem:measurebounds_alt} and \ref{lem:packing} and Assumptions \ref{condition:A3} and \ref{condition:rholog}.
+The first part is a sum over all pairs of points that are within distance $C_d$ of each other, the second sums over pairs within the intermediate region between $C_d$ and $\log |\BD|,$ while the last sums over distant points.
+In order to obtain the desired result, we then use properties of $\mu_{d-1}$ along with the packing Lemma \ref{lem:packing} and the estimate provided in Proposition \ref{prop:smallbeta}.